 What You Need to Bring

 We provide all the equipment, from boards to wetsuits, helmets (recommended but not mandatory) and life jackets to tents (for shade, not surfing).
 Children should come in loose clothing that’s easy to put on and off.
 Don’t forget sunblock (we keep supplies just in case), towels, and a blanket and picnic/snacks.
-We want to avoid plastic bottle waste, so we provide drinking water but ask that you bring reusable cups or bottles to fill.
+We want to keep waste to a minimum - we provide drinking water but ask that you bring reusable cups or bottles to fill, and think about plastic-wrapping- free snacks (fruit works ...)

-Carlos and his team give weekly surf lessons to children from underprivileged backgrounds, and twice-a-month surf therapy sessions to kids with extreme special needs.
+Carlos and his team give regular surf lessons to children from underprivileged backgrounds, and surf therapy sessions to kids with extreme special needs.

 Carlos owns the local surf shop and banned plastic bags a long time ago, and he also leads regular beach and ocean waste clean-ups.